 This partly depends on your interests.
 Personally, I would avoid the Gourmet Society membership as you can find plenty of discounts for food elsewhere.

-The Rakuten movie rentals are usually worth between £3-£5 each.
+The Rakuten movie rentals usually cost between £3-£5 each.
 Most of the movies are available elsewhere from providers like Sky, Netflix and Amazon, so if you have one or more of these, then you may struggle to find much of interest.

 The cinema tickets will probably be the most popular option, but not necessarily the best value.
 My local Vue offers tickets for under £4, so this reward would only be worth £24 to me.

-The magazine subscription give you the best value, although that is only if there’s a topic of interest for you.
+The magazine subscription gives you the best value, although that is only if there’s a topic of interest for you.

 Other Lloyds account benefits

-As well as benefits you receive from Club Lloyds, there are some other features that are useful that come with all Lloyds accounts.
+As well as the benefits you receive from Club Lloyds, some other features are helpful that come with all Lloyds accounts.

-Another bonus with Lloyds is that you can now scan cheques through your mobile phone.
+Another bonus with Lloyds is scanning cheques through your mobile phone.
 It’s a case of taking a photo of the front and back through the app and waiting for the cheque to clear.
 No more trips to the bank!